aahnik/cbse-xii-cs-proj/project/README.md

 You can run `marksman email --help` to see how to use the email action.
 To configure settings for your emailing, read [Configuration](#configuration).

 ![marksman email --help](https://user-images.githubusercontent.com/66209958/103417378-7db0d400-4bb0-11eb-8cb5-21a18896124d.gif)

+Now you have seen, how to use the `email` action, below is an example usage.

 ## Visualize